 Different displays can require different settings, for example acquisition bandwidth, analysis length, or resolution bandwidth, to achieve optimum results.
 The application automatically adjusts some settings to optimize them for the selected display.
 The check mark indicator in the upper, left-hand corner of the display indicates the display for which the application is optimized.
 Depending on application settings, some displays might stop displaying results if they are not the selected display.

 Available Measurements

-The automatic measurements available include RF power measurements, analog modulation measurements, digital modulation measurements, and pulse measurements.
+The automatic measurements available include RF power measurements, OFDM analysis, WLAN analysis, Audio analysis, analog modulation measurements, digital modulation measurements, and pulsed RF measurements.

 Power Measurements